Cerulean-Circle-GmbH/Web4Articles/README.md

 - Project is managed by an AI (LLM) and follows CMMI Level 4 SCRUM.
 - **Separation of Concerns:** Each unit (e.g., shell script, TypeScript backend) must be in its own file/module.
 Do not embed shell scripts in TypeScript files or vice versa.

+- **Commit & Push Guarantee:** After each assistant prompt that modifies files, immediately commit and push the changes with a clear, auditable message.
+Prefer small, atomic commits per prompt to maximize revision safety.

 - Do not use shell-style options (e.g., --install-completion) for CLI commands.
 All actions must be invoked as positional arguments (e.g., `tssh TSsh installCompletion`).
 This prevents ambiguity and enforces a clean, discoverable CLI interface.
 This is a core project principle.
 - All shell scripts, completion scripts, and TypeScript backends must be in separate files/units.
 Never embed shell code in TypeScript or vice versa.
 Always reference or import as needed.